Youthful Axinn punches well above its weight.

 Summer associate profile:

-Axinn is a top tier litigation boutique practicing in antitrust, IP and high-stakes corporate litigation.
+Axinn is a top tier boutique practicing in antitrust, IP and high-stakes litigation.
 It seeks students who have achieved academic excellence and are entrepreneurial.
 Candidates must be among the top 25% of their law school class.
 Top 10% class ranking, law review and moot court experience is preferred.
 For the Antitrust Group, Axinn prefers that candidates have an economic or finance degree/ background.
 Science or engineering backgrounds are preferred for candidates who wish to work in IP.
 Patent bar admission is a plus for IP candidates.

 Summer program components:

 During their summer with Axinn, associates attend internal meetings and seminars to familiarize themselves with lawyers, clients and range of projects that comprise our practice.
 In addition, Axinn attorneys and outside professionals provide training in such topics as legal writing, litigation strategy and how to effectively utilize firm resources and support services.
 Each training experience emphasizes “learning by doing” and serves to enhance opportunities for summer associates to develop, exercise and build confidence in their skills.
 Each summer associate is assigned a partner and associate mentor, who are available to prioritize assignments and act as a sounding board.
 Axinn combines the prestige of a large firm with the collegiality of a boutique.
-Summer associates are invited to join events such as wine tastings, theater and museum outings and cooking classes.
+Summer associates are invited to join events such as wine tastings, theater, sporting and museum outings and cooking classes.